top of page

 So, when it comes to justice, who is the judge?

-So, for today, can we all go through a bit of judgment detox?
+So, can we all go through a bit of judgment detox for today?

-Maybe there is not a perfectly clear line between when to judge and when not to.
-Maybe that line is a bit fuzzy.
+There may not be a clear line between when to judge and when not to.
+That line may be a bit fuzzy.
 But when you feel yourself judging others, proceed slowly and cautiously because you are in a danger zone.
-For now, simply having a mental red flag go up would be fantastic!
+Simply having a mental red flag go up would be fantastic for now!

-I think if you can grab just this concept of a “red flag” to be aware, that alone will make you think: who should be the judge and who should administer the justice?
-Me or God?
+If you can grasp the concept of a red flag” to be aware of, that alone will make you think: Who should be the judge and administer justice, me or God?

 Just like Jack and his dog Cassie, we often don’t know what pain, shame, and blame that person you are judging is going through at the time.

 Judgment detox–it will improve all your relationships.
-Leaving God to be the judge and provide justice, not you, will make Him happy as well.
+Leaving God to be the judge and provide justice, not you, will also make Him happy.

 bottom of page